Italy in the Eurovision Song Contest 2015: Background

-The Italian broadcaster for the 2015 Contest, who broadcast the event in Italy and organised the selection process for its entry, was RAI.
-Italy has previously organised national finals and internal selections to select their Eurovision entry.
-Between 2011 and 2013, the broadcaster used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
+As part of its duties as participating broadcaster, RAI organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has previously organised national finals and internal selections to select its Eurovision entry.
+Between 2011 and 2013, RAI used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
 The selected entrant was then responsible for selecting the song they would compete with.
-For 2014, RAI forwent using the Sanremo Music Festival artist lineup and internally selected their entry.
-In 2015, the Italian broadcaster announced that the winning artist of the 2015 Sanremo Music Festival would be rewarded with the opportunity to represent Italy at the Eurovision Song Contest.
+For 2014, it forwent using the Sanremo Music Festival artist lineup and internally selected their entry.
+In 2015, RAI announced that the winning artist of the Sanremo Music Festival 2015 would be rewarded with the opportunity to represent Italy at the Eurovision Song Contest.

 Before Eurovision

-Artist selection
+Sanremo Music Festival 2015

 On 29 September 2014, Italian broadcaster RAI confirmed that the performer that would represent Italy at the 2015 Eurovision Song Contest would be selected from the competing artists at the Sanremo Music Festival 2015.
 According to the rules of Sanremo 2015, the winner of the Campioni or Big Artists category earns the right to represent Italy at the Eurovision Song Contest, but in case the artist is not available or refuses the offer, the organisers of the event reserve the right to choose another participant via their own criteria.
 The competition took place between 10–14 February 2015 with the winner being selected on the last day of the festival.

 Twenty artists competed in the Big Artists category of Sanremo 2015.
 Among the competing artists were former Eurovision Song Contest entrants Raf who represented Italy in 1987 together with Umberto Tozzi, Lara Fabian who represented Luxembourg in 1988, and Nina Zilli who represented Italy in 2012.
 The performers in the "Big Artists" category were: